Xcertik-Realist/Aztec-full-node-install/readme.md

 Log Level (default: debug).
 Review the summary and type y to proceed or n to abort.

+Script Actions:
-Script Actions:Updates the system and installs dependencies (Docker, Docker Compose, jq).
+Updates the system and installs dependencies (Docker, Docker Compose, jq).
 Creates a data directory with appropriate permissions.
 Saves configuration to an .env file.
 Generates a docker-compose.yml file.